globenewmedialtd/social_flex/README.md

 - field_flexible_group_visibility
 - field_group_allowed_join_method

 Please also create the same field groups!
+Have a look at social_group_flexible_group for the required field groups.

 ## Installation

 Install like any other module.

-No configuration needed.
-Just enable and use it.
+## Configuration

+Your custom flexible groups will be detected automatically at admin/config/opensocial/social-flex.
+Please tick them to activate the flexible group logic.